Campaigning Starts for Lower House By-Election in Nagasaki

 - Русский

 Sasebo, Nagasaki Pref., Oct.
-10 (Jiji Press)--The official campaign period started Tuesday for a by-election for a seat representing the No. 4 constituency of the southwestern Japan prefecture of Nagasaki in the House of Representatives, the lower chamber of the country's parliament.
+10 (Jiji Press)--Two people filed their candidacies Tuesday as the official campaign period started for a by-election for a seat representing the No. 4 constituency of the southwestern Japan prefecture of Nagasaki in the House of Representatives, the lower chamber of parliament.

 The poll will be held on Oct.
-22, the same day as the by-election for a seat representing a district covering the western Japan prefectures of Tokushima and Kochi in the House of Councillors, the upper chamber.
+22, the same day as a by-election for a seat representing a district covering the western prefectures of Tokushima and Kochi in the House of Councillors, the upper chamber.
 Campaigning for the Upper House by-election kicked off Thursday.

-The two by-elections are regarded as a test for the next Lower House general election, and the results are likely to influence Japanese Prime Minister Fumio Kishida's strategy for calling a snap election.
+The results of the two by-elections are likely to influence Prime Minister Fumio Kishida's decision on when to call a snap election.

-The Lower House by-election in Nagasaki, which follows the death of former regional revitalization minister Seigo Kitamura of the ruling Liberal Democratic Party, is expected to be a one-on-one battle between ruling and opposition candidates--Yozo Kaneko, a 40-year-old former securities company employee of the LDP, and Seiichi Suetsugu, a 60-year-old former Lower House member of the main opposition Constitutional Democratic Party of Japan.
-The two filed their candidacies Tuesday morning.
+Yozo Kaneko, a 40-year-old member of Kishida's ruling Liberal Democratic Party, and Seiichi Suetsugu, a 60-year-old member of the main opposition Constitutional Democratic Party of Japan, filed their candidacies for the Lower House by-election.

-Kaneko is supported by Komeito, the junior coalition partner of the LDP, while Suetsugu is backed by the Social Democratic Party.
+The Oct.
+22 polls will be the first national elections since Kishida reshuffled his cabinet last month.
+Campaign issues include the Kishida government's economic policies, especially how to address soaring prices.

 [Copyright The Jiji Press, Ltd.]